 I could never hope to write about all the lessons my dad has taught me in just one article.
 These three things are just a small part of the immense wealth of knowledge my dad has shared with me.

 These are lessons I will never forget.

 I am incredibly grateful for my dad’s example of Christlikeness in my life.
-And I can also find peace in the fact that he’s only a call away when I inevitably forget how to change the oil in my car.
+And I can also find peace in the fact that he’s only a call away when I inevitably forget which Mazda Miata upgrades are compatible with my car, or how to change the oil in my car.